shapley-value-java/shapley-value-core/README.md

 * with n players N={1,2,..., n}
 * a coalition is a subset of N

 The characteristic function associates for each coalition a real number.
+The value of v({}) (empty set) is 0.

 ## Fair distribution
 The Shapley value is based on four axioms :